intigriti/misconfig-mapper/README.md

 `references` field is used to provide references once a service has been enumerated or found to be misconfigured.
 These references are derived from this documentation.

-#### Additional Note:
+##### Additional Note:
 Each reference should be in a separate array entry.
 You can specify as many references as you'd like to.

 # Contributions
-Learn more on how to contribute to the project
+Learn more on how to contribute to the project.

 # License
-Project's License
+This project is licensed and available under the {LICENSE} license.